andreterceiro/dio-git-github-bootcamp/README.md

 In this video teacher don't talked about 'personal'.
 She talked about these three levels:

 - Teams: refers to teams related to a repository or team inside an organization.
 She talked about select permissions based on the role of each person;
 - Organization: teacher talked that is a little similar of the teams level.
-She teached us that administrators in this level can select some things to manage related to the organization;
+She teached us that administrators in this level can select some things to manage related to the organization, that can have 1 or more teams;
 - Enterprise: she teached that in this level we have more granularity and talk about things like:
     - SAML;
     - Add or remove organizations related to the company;